-Narembeen is located in the heart of the Western Australia’s Wheatbelt, 286km east of Perth and about 70 kilometres south of Merredin.
-The town has evolved from its traditional rural history and today plays an important role within the Wheatbelt in cereal cropping, cattle and sheep production, agricultural innovation as well as support from industry such as engineering, auto works and tourism.
+Narembeen is located in the heart of Western Australia’s Wheatbelt, 286km east of Perth and about 70 kilometres south of Merredin.
+The town has evolved from its traditional rural history and today plays an important role within the Wheatbelt in cereal cropping, cattle and sheep production, mining, agricultural innovation as well as support from industry such as engineering, auto works and tourism.

 Be sure to call into Narembeen's Grain Discovery Centre with its interactive displays, telling the story of WA's grain industry from the paddock to the plate.

 Adjacent to the Narembeen Roadhouse (entry through the Roadhouse) is a modern, interpretive Grain Discovery Centre focusing on grain growing in Western Australia.
 Learn more about farming in Narembeen as you wander through the centre.
 Browse at the brilliant visual and interpretive displays as you discover the history and future of grain growing in Narembeen.